Wellwick/wellwick.github.io/_posts/2020-03-04-Weaverdice-campaign-page.md

 404 page.
 Without being able to see under the hood what Jekyll is doing, I may need to repurpose the 404 page for being more general, or altenatively, put this blog under a subdirectory of it's own.

+EDIT: So, I ended up making a different repo for Pitchford, still with the same address.
+I think this is likely to work better, since I can mess around with stuff under that subdirectory without there being significant issues.
+It does take a while to build though, because the theme I'm using is pretty hefty compared to the boring old default Jekyll this blog is using.